Fakhrul Radhi

-Mohd Fakhrul Radhi bin Khamarudin' more affectionately called Fakhrul was born on 6 April 1985 in Alor Setar, Kedah.
-He is a member of UNIC who was new in 2008 and made his first appearance in UNIC's last album under the label Hijjaz Records which was the album Langkah Tercipta in 2009.
+Mohd Fakhrul Radhi bin Khamarudin' more affectionately called Fakhrul (born 6 April 1985 in Alor Setar, Kedah), is a member of UNIC who was new in 2008 and made his first appearance in UNIC's last album under the label Hijjaz Records which was the album Langkah Tercipta in 2009.
 Apart from singing, he is also active in preaching and has been a motivational expert.
 He is currently active in hosting the show Bismillah Ad-Duha with PU Amin, Yana Samsudin and Diana Amir besides teaching the Quran as a sideline.
 He is also the champion of the third season of the Akademi Al-Quran competition and most recently he and the UNIC group have won the first season of the Gema Gegar Vaganza (GGV) competition.

 Personal life

 He has married his beloved Syahirah Sohimi and has two children.